 Where Can I Get the COVID Vaccine?

-Pfizer’s vaccine is the hardest to distribute.
-It must be stored at the ultra cold temperature of -70 degrees Celsius.
-Not every healthcare facility is capable of this type of storage.
-And once a box of vaccines is removed from the freezer for use, it only lasts for five days before going bad.
+Not every vaccine will be available everywhere, which is one reason why it’s important to have multiple options.
+Pfizer’s is the hardest to distribute.
+If being stored for more than two weeks, it must be kept at the ultra cold temperature of -70 degrees Celsius, and not all healthcare facilities are capable of this type of storage.
+Once a box of vaccines is removed from the freezer for use, it only lasts for five days before going bad.
 Luckily, Moderna’s vaccine can be stored at a much more manageable -20 degrees Celsius, and it lasts for 30 days in the refrigerator.
-AstraZeneca’s vaccine is the easiest to distribute: It can be stored for six months at normal fridge temperatures.
+Johnson & Johnson’s vaccine is particularly convenient because it only requires one dose.

 What’s in the Pfizer and Moderna COVID Vaccines?